VaidheeswaranS/test-terraform-project/Challenge-1/pre-reqs.md

 	http://public-ip:8080
 	```

-- Configure the Jenkins with default values
+- Configure the Jenkins with default values (Use EC2 Instance connect to login to instance to get the initial admin password and to check logs and restart services)

 - Please add the plugin ```Terraform``` and restart the Jenkins service